The Nutrition-Focused Physical Exam in Long-Term Care

 Certain medications, cancers, and gastroesophageal reflux disease (GERD) can also cause dysphagia.

-The multiple medications prescribed to treat one or more chronic diseases can also increase the risk for malnutrition in older adults.
+The multiple medications prescribed to treat one or more chronic diseases can also increase the risk of malnutrition in older adults.

 The definition of polypharmacy varies, but it is usually defined as the concurrent use of five or more medications.